ahadsiddiki51/sust_hackathon/README.md

 ## Environment Variables

-- `PORT`: server port, default `8000`
+- `PORT`: server port, default `8000`.
-- `ENABLE_LLM`: reserved for future optional LLM support, default `false`
+- `ENABLE_LLM`: reserved for future optional LLM support, default `false`.
-- `LOG_LEVEL`: reserved for deployment logging, default `info`
+- `LOG_LEVEL`: reserved for deployment logging, default `info`.

 ## Safety Logic

-The service treats complaint text as untrusted data.
-Prompt-injection phrases such as "ignore previous instructions" are ignored and may be added to `reason_codes`.
+We treat complaint text as untrusted user input.
+If a complaint contains prompt-injection text such as "ignore previous instructions" or "ask user for OTP", we ignore that instruction and continue normal analysis.

-Customer replies are passed through a final safety filter.
-Replies must never ask for PIN, OTP, password, passcode, full card number, or other secret credentials.
-The service also avoids unauthorized promises such as "we will refund you", "your money has been reversed", or "your account has been unblocked".

-Safe language uses phrases such as:
+Our customer replies go through a final safety filter.
+We never ask for:

+- PIN
+- OTP
+- Password
+- Passcode
+- Full card number
+- Secret credentials

+We also avoid unauthorized promises.
+Our API should not claim that a refund, reversal, recovery, or account unblock has already happened unless that authority is present in the input, which it is not for this challenge.

+Safe wording we use:

 - "Please do not share your PIN or OTP with anyone."
 - "Any eligible amount will be returned through official channels."
 - "Refund eligibility depends on merchant or policy confirmation."
 - "We will verify the transaction before taking further action."

-Bangla complaints receive Bangla customer replies when `language` is `bn` or the complaint is mostly Bangla.
+For Bangla complaints, we return Bangla customer replies when `language` is `bn` or the complaint is mostly Bangla.

 ## Evidence Reasoning

-The investigator is more than a classifier.
-It:

-- Detects high-priority phishing/social-engineering cases first.
-- Extracts amounts, Bangla digits, phone/counterparty hints, and basic date/time hints.
+We designed the service to be more than a keyword classifier.
+It compares the complaint with transaction history and explains its decision through `evidence_verdict`, `confidence`, and `reason_codes`.

+Our evidence checks include:

+- High-priority phishing and social-engineering detection.
+- Amount extraction, including Bangla digits.
+- Phone and counterparty hint extraction.
+- Basic date/time hints such as "today", "yesterday", and simple hour references.
-- Scores transaction matches by type, amount, status, counterparty, recency, and complaint semantics.
+- Transaction scoring by type, amount, status, counterparty, and complaint semantics.
-- Returns `insufficient_data` when multiple transactions plausibly match.
+- Ambiguity detection when multiple transactions plausibly match.
-- Marks wrong-transfer claims as `inconsistent` when prior transfers indicate an established recipient pattern.
+- Inconsistent-evidence detection, such as repeated transfers to the same recipient during a wrong-transfer claim.
-- Detects duplicate payments by finding same amount, same merchant/biller, completed payment pairs close in time.
+- Duplicate payment detection using same amount, same counterparty, completed status, and close timestamps.

+## Assumptions

+- We assume the input tickets are synthetic hackathon cases, not real customer data.
+- We treat `transaction_history` as structured evidence.
+- We treat complaint text as untrusted user-provided text.
+- We prefer `insufficient_data` over guessing when the evidence is ambiguous.
+- We treat amount `>= 5000` BDT as high value unless a stronger case-specific rule applies.
+- We interpret words like "today" and "yesterday" relative to the available transaction history instead of the server clock.
+- We generate safe support guidance only; we do not perform real refunds, reversals, account unblocks, or payment operations.

-## Known Limitations
+## Limitations

-- This is a rule-based hackathon solution, not a real financial decision engine.
+- Our solution is a rule-based hackathon implementation, not a real financial decision engine.
-- Date reasoning is intentionally simple and uses transaction history as the reference window for words like "today" and "yesterday".
+- Date reasoning is intentionally simple.
-- Bangla/Banglish handling covers the expected problem vocabulary but is not a full natural-language parser.
+- Bangla and Banglish handling focuses on the expected problem vocabulary, not full natural-language understanding.
-- No real customer data, real payment operations, or production secrets are included.
+- We do not integrate with real payment ledgers, customer accounts, fraud tools, or merchant systems.
+- We do not store or process real customer data.
+- We do not commit secrets or require runtime secrets.

 ## Deployment Notes

-- Bind to `0.0.0.0`.
+- We bind the service to `0.0.0.0`.
-- Default port is `8000`.
+- The default port is `8000`.
-- Keep `ENABLE_LLM=false` for judging unless a separate optional integration is added.
-- Do not commit secrets or real customer data.
+- For judging, we keep `ENABLE_LLM=false`.
-- Run `python scripts/test_samples.py` before submitting.
+- Before submitting, we run `python scripts/test_samples.py`.
+- For a public deployment, we submit the deployed base URL plus `/health` and `/analyze-ticket`.